Updated March 2026: New clones identified, Waggy.com reportedly shut down, buyers report scam across multiple platforms.

 Final thought: cute Waggy, Wuffy and Nicoo pets are fine, as long as we stay honest about them

 When Waggy AI dog, Wuffy robot dog or Nicoo robot puppy start trending, remember: you’re mostly looking at basic robot toys wrapped in very clever marketing.
 If you treat them as what they truly are — short-lived gadgets, not magic emotional healers — they can still bring joy.
 Just don’t let a wagging plastic tail replace the messy, unpredictable, real-world bonds that no AI puppy can fully copy.
+And of course, be sure that you’re buying from a verified seller — and that what you’re getting is exactly what it claims to be.

 Want more AI than Waggy AI dog, Wuffy robot dog and Nicoo robot puppy?